Nikoleta-v3/blog/_posts/2018-01-05-power-of-memory.md

 In the 1980's, a political scientist called Robert Axelrod carried out a [computer tournament](https://science.sciencemag.org/content/211/4489/1390) of the [iterated prisoner's dilemma](https://www.investopedia.com/terms/i/iterated-prisoners-dilemma.asp).
-In the iterated version of the game the players interact for an finite number of times and they are allowed access to the full history of the matches.
-Player can chose the size of history which they are going to use in deciding their next move.
+In the iterated version of the game the players interact for a finite number of times and they are allowed access to the full history of the matches.
+Players can choose the size of history which they are going to use in deciding their next move.

 <p align="center">